-Our mission at Knowsley Safari is to connect communities with the natural world for the benefit of future generations and we recognise that an important part of this is to support and invest in those who want to pursue a career within a zoological collection.
+Our mission at Knowsley Safari is to connect communities with the natural world for the benefit of future generations and we recognise that an important part of this is to support and invest in those who want to pursue a career within the zoological community.

 Who should apply?